DavideMorgante/davidemorgante.github.io/_pages/cv.md

   * Duties included: Information desk for students and future students of the physics department
 * February - September 2022: Tutoring for the Mathematical Methods for Physics course at Unimi
   * Duties included: Exercise lessons, office hours for students and assisting during exams
+* September 2022: Teaching a pre-course of general Mathematics for freshmen at Unimi
+  * Duties included: Theory lessons, office hours for students
+* February - September 2023: Tutoring for the Mathematical Methods for Physics course at Unimi
+  * Duties included: Exercise lessons, office hours for students and assisting during exams
+* September 2023: Teaching a pre-course of general Mathematics for freshmen at Unimi
+  * Duties included: Theory lessons, office hours for students

 Publications
 ======